UNM Online Handbook

 AOP courses are designed in an 8-week format and quality reviewed.
 With the 8-week formula, a program has up to 5 entry points a year, as listed below:

 Generally, Accelerated Online Programs are comprised of 30-36 credit hours that are available to students on a predictable course cycle.
 A typical AOP student focuses on one course, sometimes two, at a time, completing 6-12 credit hours over a traditional 16-week semester.
-For an undergraduate degree-completion program, AOP courses are the degree’s major courses – those 300-400 level courses* above general education requirements – while all courses in a graduate program are prepared to AOP standards.
-Undergraduate AOPs are best suited for students (often transfer students*) with an associate’s degree or at least 45-60 earned credit hours.
+For an baccalaureate degree-completion program, the courses required to fulfill the major are designed to AOP standards – those are often 300-400 level courses* above the general education requirements – while all courses in a graduate program are prepared to AOP standards.
+With a limited inventory of general education courses in the AOP format, baccalaureate AOPs are best suited for students (often transfer students*) with an associate’s degree or 45-60 earned credit hours.

 AOP tuition is assessed at a residency-free rate, opening educational paths to new markets.
-New Mexico residents in commuting distance to the Albuquerque Campus turn to AOPs often because of constraining circumstances that prevent in-person attendance, such as full-time employment, care-taking responsibilities, transportation limitations, military service, or personal health considerations.
+New Mexico residents in commuting distance to the Albuquerque Campus turn to AOPs often due to constraining circumstances that hinder in-person attendance such as full-time employment, care-taking responsibilities, transportation limitations, military service, or personal health considerations.

 A degree-seeking experience that is flexible about when and where learning takes place has strong appeal to time-strapped students.
 For many, access to the University is possible only through an online learning option.
-Residents of rural New Mexico and those living outside the state are attracted to AOPs for the same reasons.
+This is especially appealing to residents of rural New Mexico and those living outside the state.

 Promotion and Outreach

-UNM Online supports promotion of the UNM brand and AOP offerings through digital advertising on social media platforms and search engine optimization (SEO) marketing managed by UNM Online and third-party vendors.
+UNM Online supports promotion of the UNM brand and AOP offerings through digital advertising on social media platforms and search engine optimization (SEO) marketing managed by UNM Online and University Communications and Marketing (UCAM).
 UNM Online maintains an active social media presence on Facebook, Instagram and a blog.
-In 2023, UNM Online is committing new resources to local and regional outreach efforts including building employer and community partnerships, strengthening ties with UNM branch campuses and community colleges, and streamlining the processes for nurturing prospective students.
+Staff are committed building employer and community partnerships, strengthening ties with UNM branch campuses and strengthening support for current and prospective students.

 Collaboration with Academic Advising

 Academic advisors who work with AOP students are encouraged to join the Supporting Online Students (SOS) team.
 Facilitated by UNM Online staff, the group meets monthly to share insights, discuss trends, and troubleshoot issues impacting student success.
-It includes access to a discussion channel that members use at any time to post questions to the community.
+It includes access to a discussion channel in Teams that members use to post questions to the community.

-Requests to join the group are sent to online@unm.edu or by calling 505-277-9000.
+Requests to join are sent to online@unm.edu or by calling 505-277-9000.
 Though the focus of the group is academic advising support, UNM staff and faculty are welcome to join.

 Recruitment and Student Support

-Student Success Specialists interact with students via phone, email, chatbot, social media, and virtual office hours.
-They perform “triage” for a variety of student issues unique to AOP students.
-For technical issues related to Canvas or other UNM-related technologies, students are directed toward Canvas Support or IT – Academic Technologies.
+UNM Online supports current and prospective online students, including AOP majors.
+Trained as integrated advisors, staff use the term “wayfinding” to describe their role in serving online students.
+They find the resources needed at various points in an online learner's academic journey.
+They interact via phone, email, chatbot, social media, and virtual office hours and are comfortable performing “triage” for issues unique to AOP majors.
+For technical issues related to Canvas or other UNM-related technologies, students are directed to Canvas Support or IT – Academic Technologies.

-In collaboration with Enrollment Management, Student Success and Recruitment Specialists assist prospective students in navigating the admissions application and enrollment process.
+In collaboration with Enrollment Management, the support team assists prospective students in navigating the admissions application and enrollment process.
 Once admitted to the University, AOP students connect with their program’s academic advisor for guidance on course selection and registration.
-Student Success Specialists maintain communication with current students through welcome, mid-course, graduation and other email campaigns, along with weekly virtual advising hours.
+UNM Online's staff maintain communication with current students through welcome and mid-course email campaigns, along with weekly virtual advising hours.

-UNM Online support staff can be contacted during the University’s business hours by phone at 505-277-9000 or email at online@unm.edu.
+The support team can be contacted during the University’s business hours by phone at 505-277-9000 or email at online@unm.edu.

 Analytics and Reporting

-UNM Online collects data and generates reports on several AOP metrics.
+UNM Online collects data and generates reports on online and AOP-specific metrics.
 They include:

 Funding